 Pearl Buying - Choosing & Caring for PearlsAuthor: The Pearl Market.

-Pearl buying can seem daunting - the more you learn the more you realise you don't know!
+Pearl buying can be daunting - the more you learn the more you realise you don't know!
 If you've read the other articles in this guide you'll understand the different types of pearl and the .
-If you're buying pearls as a gift, this page answers the most frequent questions.
+If you're buying pearls as a gift, you'll find the most often asked questions and answers here.

 - there's no industry standard for grading pearls.
-One supplier's AAA may be another's A.
+One retailer's AAA may be another's AA or A.

-- quality factors are size, shape, lustre, nacre thickness, blemish, colour, and matching.
+- quality factors when judging pearls are size, shape, lustre, nacre thickness, blemish, colour and matching along the strand.

-- in seawater pearls, a minimum nacre thickness is vital to prevent chipping and flaking.
+- for seawater pearls, a minimum nacre thickness of 0.3mm is vital to prevent chipping and flaking.

-- pearl prices rise sharply after they reach 7mm to 8mm in diameter.
+- pearl prices rise sharply after a diameter of 7mm to 8mm.

 - naturally coloured pearls may have small variations in shade along the strand.